 Key Features

-The Brightown Batteries for Solar Lights offer a pretty amazing capacity of 2,400mAh, which is enough for most solar lights to stay lit all night.
+The Brightown Batteries for Solar Lights offer a capacity of up to 2,400mAh, which is enough for most solar lights to stay lit all night.

-Brightown batteries can also handle extreme temperatures – they have already gone through last Christmas’ cold snap and I can say with confidence that they held up well.
+Brightown batteries can also handle extreme temperatures – they have already gone through last Christmas’ cold snap and I can confidently say that they held up well.

 My only problem is that they don’t come with a warranty, which is a bit of a bummer.